 Home renovation loans

-Renovation loans, like the Federal Housing Administration’s 203k loan, can be good choices when looking to improve your home.
-Because they’re backed by the FHA, they come with very low interest rates and aren’t too hard to qualify for.
+Renovation loans, like the Federal Housing Administration’s 203(k) loan, can be good choices when looking to improve your home.
+Because they’re backed by the FHA, they come with low interest rates and aren’t too hard to qualify for.

-The FHA also allows for 203k refinancing, which would allow you to refinance your existing mortgage into a 203k loan.
-Unlike HELOCs, which are essentially second mortgages, this would give you the funds you need to pay for your improvements, while also keeping you to a single monthly payment.
-In total, 203k loans let you finance up to $30,000 in home improvement costs.
+The FHA also allows for 203(k) refinancing, which would allow you to refinance your existing mortgage into a 203(k) loan.
+This would give you the funds you need to pay for your improvements while also keeping you to a single monthly payment.

 Credit card rewards

 If you have a cash-back rewards card, you can also consider using this to fund your project.
-Just make sure you use the cash rewards toward your monthly card payments, and set up autopay to ensure you don’t fall behind on the rest.
+Just make sure to use the cash rewards for your monthly card payments.

 Detached structure cost expectations

-The exact costs and expenses you’ll need to cover will depend on the specific detached structure you’re looking to build.
-While some structures cost as little as a few thousand, others can run as high as $86K, if you get all the bells and whistles.
+The costs and expenses you’ll need to cover will depend on the specific detached structure you’re looking to build.
+While some structures cost as little as a few thousand dollars, others can run as high as $100,000 if you get all the bells and whistles.

 Overall, the cost of each detached structure will depend on the following factors: